aws/aws-fpga/hdk/docs/shell_floorplan.md

 ## Recommendations

-* PCIS bus is physically located in SLR1 in SMALL_SHELL.
+* The PCIS bus is physically located in SLR1 in SMALL_SHELL.
 Any customer logic interfacing with this bus should reside in SLR1.